beamworks/react-csv-importer/package-core/README.md

 # React CSV Importer

-This library provides an uploader + CSV parser + raw file preview + UI for custom user column mapping, all in one.
+This library combines an uploader + CSV parser + raw file preview + UI for custom user column mapping, all in one.
+Relies on the popular PapaParse CSV library to preview and process file contents directly in the browser.

 Use this in your web app's bulk data import screen to allow users to drop a file for upload, preview the raw uploaded data before parsing and pick which columns to import.
+Your front-end application logic directly receives the resulting array of JSON objects in reasonable-sized chunks: you can then validate and send the data to the backend in any final format it requires instead of raw CSV.

 [Try the live editable code sandbox](https://codesandbox.io/s/github/beamworks/react-csv-importer/tree/master/demo-sandbox) or see the [themed demo app](https://react-csv-importer.vercel.app/).